Symptoms of shoulder pain

 - X-rays, scans or other tests may be necessary to make a diagnosis and we may refer you to your GP for any further treatment.

-- Treatment is different in every individual and we may massage and use acupuncture to loosen the joints of the neck and upper and mid back and shoulder blade area and occasionally the low back if we feel they are contributing to your shoulder pain.
+- Treatment is different in every individual and we may manipulate joints and massage muscles and use acupuncture to loosen the joints of the neck and upper and mid back and shoulder blade area and occasionally the low back if we feel they are contributing to your shoulder pain treatment.

 - We may advise specific strengthening or loosening exercises to the shoulder and offer advice on posture and look at how you use your shoulder and any lifestyle habits that may be contributing to your shoulder problem.